iandis/iandis/README.md

 # Welcome!
 ### My name is Iandi Santulus.
-I'm a 3rd year student currently pursuing a bachelor's in Comp-Sci.
+I'm a Mobile Developer mainly working with Flutter.

 I love building apps with Flutter!